Year 6 Math

 Prime numbers are positive integers (numbers) that have only two positive integer factors: 1 and themselves.
 (They can only be divided equally by 1 and themselves)For example, the first six prime numbers are 2, 3, 5, 7, 11, and 13.

-Composite numbers are positive integers (numbers) that have more than two positive integer factors.
+are positive integers (numbers) that have more than two positive integer factors.
 They can be written as the product of two or more prime numbers.
 For example, 4 is a composite number because it can be written as 2 x 2.
 6 is also a composite number because it can be written as 2 x 3.

 It's important to note that 1 is not considered a prime number because it has only one positive integer factor: 1 itself.